Skip to content

 Here is the thing nobody selling you batts will tell you: the person who installs your insulation matters more than the brand on the bag.
 A good product fitted badly, with gaps, performs worse than a cheaper one fitted with care.

 I’m Peter Johnson.
 I’ve been on the tools since 1986.
-Here’s how to pick someone who will do it right, and why we built our business around people whose name is genuinely on the line in your town.
+Here’s how to pick someone who will do it right, and why we built our business around people whose name is actually on the line in your town.

 Family business since 1986